 Studies have indicated that the active metabolite of leflunomide (M1) is not removed by hemodialysis.

-The primary active metabolite of leflunomide (M1) has a very long half-life of approximately 2 weeks.
+- The primary active metabolite of this drug (M1) has a half-life of approximately 2 weeks.

-Do not exceed doses of 20 mg per day.
-Small studies (n=104) have shown a greater incidence of side effects at 25 mg daily doses.
+- Doses should not exceed 20 mg per day.
+Studies have shown a greater incidence of side effects at 25 mg per day.